 - Visa/immigration status If you are an international student (on F-1 or J-1 visa), you should talk to an advisor at the Berkeley International Office(BIO): Drop-In Virtual Advising or scheduling an In-Person BIO Advising Appointment.

 - Course registration A withdrawal will cancel all enrollment, current and future.
 You may not attend summer session while on withdrawal status.

 - Student Health Insurance coverage (SHIP) remains active in current semester if paid for.

-Withdrawals late in the semester may result in an undergraduate’s inability to enroll in the subsequent semester due to college deadlines.
-In addition, ten days after a withdrawal is filed with the Office of the Registrar it is irrevocable, so please make sure all of your questions are answered prior to proceeding with your request.
+Withdrawals may impact a student’s ability to enroll in the subsequent semester due to college deadlines or professional school policy.
+Please check with your program advisor.
+In addition, if there is a health block on your withdrawal, you cannot sign up for classes until you are medically cleared.
+Once the withdrawal is approved, it is final and cannot be reversed, so please make sure all of your questions are answered prior to proceeding with your request.

 (Explore all of these ramifications carefully before you initiate the medical withdrawal process)

 Medical withdrawals are considered for the current or previous semester.
 To be eligible for a medical withdrawal you must have registered and paid a percentage of your fees for the semester.
 If a semester hasn’t started yet, you may cancel your registration through Cal Central.
 See information on retroactive withdrawals in FAQ below.

 Early Semester Medical Withdrawals are considered for the upcoming semester and if approved, the student needs to cancel their registration prior to the start of the semester and no fees will be required.
 The process of review is the same as all medical withdrawals.
 An early medical withdrawal is for students who get sick right before a semester begins.
 See information on insurance eligibility in FAQ below.

 - Detailed medical record information (including diagnosis and treatment)